thijsBoet/react-tutorial-and-projects/README.md

 ---
 ### COMPONENTS
+- Components are reusable and configurable
-rfc => functional component
+- rfc => functional component
-rcc => class component
+- rcc => class component
+- There are stateful (DO manage state) and stateless components (DON'T manage state)
+- Prefer stateless components when state is not needed.
+They are maintainable and are more performant.
-stateless functional component always returns JSX (no longer stateless with Hooks).
+- Stateless functional component only returns JSX (can now also manage state with Hooks).

-Use Capitalized names for components, lowercase are reserved for JSX HTML syntax
+- Use Capitalized names for components, lowercase are reserved for JSX HTML syntax

 ES6, Nested Components and React Tools.
 ```javascript